Lipulekh Pass

-The Lipulekh Pass is a Himalayan pass on the border between Uttarakhand, India and the Tibet region of China, near their trijunction with Nepal.
+The Lipulekh Pass or Qiang La (强拉山口 (qiáng lā shānkǒu)) is a Himalayan pass on the border between Uttarakhand, India and the Tibet region of China, near their trijunction with Nepal.
 Nepal has had ongoing claims to the southern side of the pass, called Kalapani territory, which has been under Indian administration from the British colonial period.
 The pass is near the trading town of Taklakot (Purang) in Tibet and has been used since ancient times by traders, mendicants and pilgrims transiting between India and Tibet.
-It is also used by pilgrims to Kailash and Manasarovar.
+It is also used by pilgrims to Kailas and Manasarovar.